Aditig2305/aws-ec2-static-website/README.md

-# aws-ec2-static-website
-# Mini Project: Web Hosting on AWS EC2 with EBS Volume Backup
+# Web Hosting on AWS EC2 with EBS Volume Backup

 ## Project Overview
 This mini project demonstrates hosting a static website on an AWS EC2 instance with data persistence using an EBS volume backup.